 Beautiful, quality barn conversion set in a secluded lane in the heart of Gower.
 Sleeps 4 (1 double, 1 twin or two doubles).
 Both en-suite.
 Exposed beams.
 Log burning stove.
 No smoking or pets.

-Award winning restoration – high quality ensuite accommodation for 4 (1 double,1 twin/double both ensuite & cot.
+Award winning character cottage providing high quality ensuite accommodation for 4 (1 double,1 twin/double both ensuite & cot) Open plan living.
 Outdoor pool, beautiful garden, wood stove, panoramic views.
-Great location short walk to pub and post office.
+Short walk to pub and post office.

 Rural idyll situated in the heart of Gower in a very quiet lane.
 Sleeps 5, (3 bedrooms; 1 double, 1 twin, 1 single).
 Large enclosed country garden.
 Price all inclusive, bed linen and towels provided.
 No smoking.

 Period style 15th century longhouse, sleeping up to 5 (1 double, 1 twin).
 Open fire, exposed beams.
 Bed linen & towels.
 Full central heating.
 All inclusive.
 Pets by arrangement.

 B&B in our character farm cottage with stone walls, wood burning stove and oak flooring, sleeps up to 5 (1 double, 1 twin).
 Quiet location on the outskirts of Reynoldston.
 Large garden, great countryside views.
 Pets welcome.

 New farm cottage, in quiet rural setting.
 Character stone walls & beams.
 Sleeps 6; family room (1 double bed, 2 single beds & cot) and a double.
 Bed linen & towels provided.
 10 minutes to beaches.
 Free WiFi.
 Pets welcome by arrangement.